rafashaalfiandi/XSSentinel/README.md

 https://target.test/search?query=test&keyword=test&category=PAYLOAD
 ```

-This mode is usually the best default because:

-- It identifies which parameter is responsible for the signal.
-- It gives cleaner evidence and cleaner payload URLs.
-- It reduces noise on endpoints that reject requests when many values change at once.
+This mode is usually the best default because it identifies the responsible parameter, produces cleaner evidence, and reduces noise on endpoints that reject requests when many values change at once.

 ### Optional: `all-params`

 Enable this mode with `--all-params`.
-All query parameters receive the same payload in one request.
+All query parameters receive the same payload in one request:

-Example:

 ```text
 https://target.test/search?query=PAYLOAD&keyword=PAYLOAD&category=PAYLOAD
 ```

-Use this mode when:

-- The endpoint only reacts when multiple parameters change together.
-- You want to check whether a parameter combination reaches a sink.
-- You want quick coverage for a specific endpoint.
+Use this mode when an endpoint only reacts to parameter combinations or when you want quick coverage for a specific endpoint.

 At scan startup, XSSentinel prints the active mode: